invertase/react-native-firebase-docs/docs/installation/ios.md

 A `GoogleService-Info.plist` file contains all of the information required by the Firebase iOS SDK to connect to your Firebase project.
 To automatically generate the plist file, [follow the instructions](https://firebase.google.com/docs/ios/setup#add_firebase_to_your_app) on the Firebase console to "Add Firebase to your app".

-Once downloaded, place the file in the root of your iOS app at `ios/[YOUR APP NAME]/GoogleService-Info.plist`.
+Once downloaded, add the file to your iOS app using 'File > Add Files to "\[YOUR APP NAME]"...' in XCode.

-Make sure that the `GoogleService-Info.plist` file has been added to your project within XCode.

 ### 1.2.
 Initialise Firebase